-Note 2: Our Company has filed MGT-14 on June 11, 2024 and June 10, 2024 (delay by 3343_and 2264 days) allowing the conversion of Unsecured Loan into Equity Shares passed at the time of taking Unsecured Loan wrt allotments made on March 31, 2015 and March 31, 2018 respectively details of the same is mentioned below.
+Note 2: Our Company has inadvertently not filed MGT-14 allowing the conversion of Unsecured Loan into Equity Shares passed at the time of taking Unsecured Loan wrt allotments made on March 31, 2015 and March 31, 2018 details of the same is mentioned below.
 Our Company is in the process of filing a compounding application for the same.